[Updated: January 2020]

-The only reason I know January 30 is National Croissant Day in the United States is because my Starbucks mobile app told me!
+In 2019, I learned that January 30 is National Croissant Day in the United States from the Starbucks mobile app!

 I couldn’t find the origins of this “national day” to celebrate the flaky, buttery French pastry, but as a fan of all things French, I’m glad someone made it up.

-So for fun, here’s a round-up of my favorite croissant-related content, plus 3 of my own posts on the topic.
+So for fun, here’s a round-up of my favorite croissant-related content, followed by three of my own posts on the topic.